farukulutas/Exercises/README.md

 - `shapeCalculator`: Area and perimeter calculations related to geometric objects.
 - `vectorDiceGame`: Implementation of dice rolling and summation using vectors.

+`DPhi Bootcamp`
+Related to data science; Assignments of dpi bootcamps on python, pandas, matplotlib.

 `Emotial App Project`
 The application I prepared in the final round for the Huawei Coding Marathon competition.
 12th/2368 participants.
 - `Emotial`: A mobile application that reads people's moods from the camera and recommends music according to their mood.